XD2Sketch/react-chat-stream/README.md

 export default App;
 ```

+The `useChatStream` hook provides a variable named `messages`.
+This
+messages variable originates from the internal state of the hook, and
+it contains the chat messages that were sent and were received from
+your API.
+These messages are delivered to your application as a
+stateful array, updated in real-time as new chat messages are received
+and sent.
+As a consumer of the hook, you can readily use the messages
+variable in your component to display the ongoing conversation.

 **Important: For this to work, your API must stream back the results
 of the AI model as parts of the string you want to display.**

 ## API Reference

 ### Input: